rageagainsthepc/GuitarPro-to-Midi/README.md

  (I must mention that GuitarPro's native Midi export lacks far behind in this functionality!)

  Please enjoy and create some great software with this!

+## Getting started

+You can download a self-contained binary for Windows, MacOS and Linux in the release section of this repository on github.

+Usage: `GuitarProToMidi path/to/GuitarProFile.gp`

+The above command should create a file `GuitarProFile.mid` in the same directory as the input file.

+### Build and run from source

+- Install dotnet core SDK (preferably at least v5.0)
+- Run `dotnet build` in the project root folder
+- Run `dotnet run --project src/GuitarProToMidi.Console/GuitarProToMidi.csproj -- path/to/GuitarProFile.gp`